teimilola/teimilola.github.io/_posts/2020-01-01-organization-toolkit.md

 Paperpile has been the least bad option for me.
 The move from Mendeley was quick and easy, Paperpile syncs with Google Drive, all my notes, highlights, and tags are transferrable to other apps, it has a Chrome extension for quickly adding papers to your library, and I'm happy to financially support the active development of an "upstart" paper management system.

+### Pros
-**Pros:** Not owned by Elsevier.
+Not owned by Elsevier.
 Decent UI, a bit clunky but better than the alternatives.

+### Cons
-**Cons:** No offline access to papers.
+No offline access to papers.
 Only runs in Chrome.
 Buggy.

 <br>